biosustain/venom/README.rst

 An unordered list of potential future features:

-- CLI for generating sharable stubs from services.
+- CLI for generating sharable stubs from services
 - Streaming WebSocket implementation with *aiohttp*

   This would be the only solution that fully supports streaming and can be used in the browser today.